 I probably visibly cringe when I hear the sounds of somebody shifting a badly configured and worn drivetrain.
 You simply know that with each shifting instance the cogs wear out faster and faster.

 The best feeling is feeling you’ve shifted but hardly being able to hear it.
 It’s like the feeling of clean teeth after you’ve just been to the dentist.
-And while that feeling usually last until your next meal, using bicycle chain wax have provided me with solid shifting performance ride after ride.
+And while that feeling usually lasts until your next meal, using bicycle chain wax has provided me with solid shifting performance ride after ride.